ncctcr/imvu-openai-bot/README.md

 # IMVU: Bot (OpenAI)
-IMVU OpenAI Bot is a browser extension designed to interact with the popular IMVU virtual chat service using artificial intelligence from OpenAI.
+<b>IMVU: Bot (OpenAI)</b> - is a browser extension designed to interact with the popular IMVU virtual chat service using artificial intelligence from OpenAI.
 This extension allows users to automate their chat processes using OpenAI's advanced language models such as gpt-3.5-turbo and gpt-4.

 ## Requirements
 - <b>API Key</b> from [OpenAI](https://platform.openai.com/)